LiUzHiAn/cv-utils/nn_vis/readme.md

 Unlike guided backpropagation, GradCAM does not using all the gradients but only a specific layer, say `layer4.2` in ResNet50.
 The basic procedures are as follows:
- - First, we compute the gradient of a specified layer with respect to classification logits(values before softmax) and then apply an average pooling in every single feature map.
+ - First, we compute the gradient of a specified layer with respect to classification logits(values before softmax) and then apply an average pooling in every single channel of the gradient.
 The result can be viewed as the sensibility the model pays to each channel;
  - Then, we multiply the above sensibility to the feature maps followed by a ReLU activation, this result is the heatmap we want;
  - Finally, upscale the heatmap to the same size of input image, then we can visualize the heatmap and original image together